 The launch of the KFC’s vegan ‘Imposter Burger’ is a hot topic in the Viva! office at the moment.
 Everyone’s asking who will and who won’t try it.
 When businesses offer new vegan ranges it usually feels good to support them.
 But, for me, something doesn’t quite sit right this time.
 This is my attempt to wrap my head around the moral dilemma.

 One’s first reaction to news that vegan options are infiltrating even the most meat-centric establishments is, ‘Yes!
 We are winning!’
 And to a degree we are.
 There is no doubt that the word ‘vegan’ is becoming mainstream.
 The easier veganism is, the more likely people are to try it.
 It’s extremely important for the movement that veganism is normalised and accessible to everyone.
-So for that reason, I think it is great that companies like KFC, Burger King and Subway are promoting the lifestyle.
+Viva! is supportive and encouraging of those transitioning to veganism or reducing their consumption of animals, so for that reason, it is great that companies like KFC, Burger King and Subway are promoting the lifestyle.

-However, for me, that’s where the good news ends.
+However, is that where the good news ends?

 Supply and demand

-The most common argument I hear for supporting vegan options is to influence supply and demand.
+The most common argument for supporting vegan options is to influence supply and demand.
 Most people believe that if more people go into KFC and buy the vegan burger, KFC will divert money away from killing chickens and invest in vegan products instead.
-If this were the case it would be great but there is reason to doubt this is how it works.
+If this were the case it would be great, but there is reason to doubt this is how it works.